 Funding for training to teach chemistry

-If you train to teach chemistry, you could be eligible for a tax-free training bursary or prestigious scholarship of up to £25,000 – or even earn a salary while you train.
+If you train to teach chemistry, you could be eligible for a tax-free training bursary or prestigious scholarship.
+Alternatively, you could earn a salary while you train.

 - a £25,000 tax-free bursary with a first or PhD